kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - Fill in missing values via some imputation strategies.
 Treat your data transformation choices as hyperparameters, especially when you are not sure about them (e.g., replace with zero, mean, meadina or just drop the rows?):
         - Zero, mean or median
         - Drop row values or the entire columns if too many row values are missing
+- Features scaline:
+    - If a deep learning application this almost certaintly done
+    - If not a DL application it depends.
 - Feature engineering:
     - Discretize continuous features
     - Add transformations like: log(x), sqrt(x), x^2, etc...